hypermedia-app/hydra-validator/README.md

     return () => {
         if (Number.isInteger(maybeNum)) {
             return {
-                result: Result.Success('Value is number'),
+                results: Result.Success('Value is number'),
                 nextChecks: [ iseven(maybeNum) ]
             }
         }

         return {
-            result: Result.Failure('Value is not a number')
+            results: Result.Failure('Value is not a number')
         }
     }
 }